Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] //TODO flesh out getMainAnnotatorOfMatch

 - [ ] Once you have internet
   - [ ] Update faq component link to different divs in the FAQ
     - [ ] TODO link to how to lose them
   - [ ] 3 sec. rewind and ff buttons
+- [ ] Get current tests to pass

-  - [ ] Add non-binary gender options
+  - [ ] //TODO flesh out getMainAnnotatorOfMatch
 - [ ] Improve moveCategory capture with a getCategoryFromItem method... it should use moves.ts, I think
 - [ ] Add way to handle when someone is not connected
 - [ ] Track who flags things